karx/karx.github.io/WebGraph/README.md

 ## This document
 This document is to created to submit/forward my understanding, views and experience on the topic.
 I will break this down, into indivisual encounters/chapters.
-Also, this is also a call for allowing me to if possible, digitally attend the [W3C Workshop on Web Standardization for Graph Data](https://www.w3.org/Data/events/data-ws-2019/cfp.html)

 ## Introduction
 I am deeply pationate about the very core of the concept, of formalizing our knowledge/data in form of a graph, which I do not need to justify to anyone keen enough to read this document.